-The Mayo Clinic recommends you seek immediate attention if you have been bitten by a Black or Brown Widow or Brown Recluse Spider.
+Seek immediate attention if you have been bitten by a Black or Brown Widow or Brown Recluse Spider.
 While most spider bites are not fatal, it is always best to be evaluated by a medical professional.

 - Clean the area with mild soap and water.

 - Elevate the site of the bite.